Sorry, you need to enable JavaScript to visit this website.

 5 steps to take now to help improve your retirement readiness

-While the average 401(k) balance for people in their 50s at pre-retirement age is around $558,740, that balance still falls far below even the “no growth” column of the savings potential chart for the same age.
-And while $550K is no chump change, it’s also probably not enough to retire comfortably for most people.
+While the average 401(k) balance for people in their 50s at pre-retirement age is around $607,055, , it’s also probably not enough to retire comfortably for most people.
+For expenses alone, the average American household spends $77,280 each year.

 1. Save early, often and aggressively.

-Yes, saving is hard.
-It’s hard when you are young and not making a large salary, and it’s hard when you’re older and big life expenses get in the way.
+Saving can be hard when you are young and not making a large salary, and it’s hard when you’re older and big life expenses get in the way.
 However, the biggest threat to your retirement is inaction.
 Even if it’s uncomfortable to max out your 401(k), do it if you can.
 If you get a salary raise, consider putting 50% of it toward savings if you’re able.
 The earlier you can save, the better off you may be, and you may even surprise yourself with how much you are able to put away.
-Compounding can do wonders when there is a positive annual return, as you can see from the high end of the potential savings chart, so the earlier you can save more, the farther your money may go.
+Compounding can do wonders when there is a positive annual return — as you can see from the high end of the potential savings chart — so the earlier you can save more, the farther your money may go.

 2. Don’t rely only on Social Security.

-With half of Americans (51%) planning to retire at 65 or younger, it’s crucial to save in other investment vehicles, such as a 401(k), in order to maintain your desired lifestyle in retirement.
+With nearly half of Americans (45%) saying they retired or plan to retire between the ages of 60 and 69 it’s crucial to save in other investment vehicles, such as a 401(k), in order to maintain your desired lifestyle in retirement.

-According to the United States Social Security Administration, Social Security is on track to be depleted by 2034, at which point a portion of the benefits will be paid from ongoing tax revenue.
-Don’t rely solely on Social Security; it may not fully be there when you retire.4
+According to the United States Social Security Administration, Social Security is on track to be depleted by 2034, at which point a portion of the benefits will be paid from ongoing tax revenue.4 Nearly three in four Americans rely or expect to rely on Social Security benefits for retirement income, according to Empower research.

 3. Have a realistic understanding of when you want to retire.